megamtech/daterangepicker-datefns/README.md

 ### Global locale

-For setting the global locale, pass this object to NgxDaterangepickerMd.forRoot().
+For setting the global locale, pass this object to ngxDaterangepicker.forRoot().

 eg: